Sacred Heart Church, Chandannagar: History

 Front view, and visitors at the Sacred Heart Church in Chandannagar, March 2023.

 The Sacred Heart Church was inaugurated on 27 January 1884 by Paul Goethals, the Archbishop of Calcutta.
 Construction started in 1875, during the rule of the French East India Company in Chandannagar, and was completed in 1884 at the instance of Rev. M. Barthet, assisted by his brother Joachim.
 It was designed by French architect Jacques Duchatz.
+There is a graveyard named Sacred Heart French Cemetery, maintained by the church.